• Bond University, Faculty of Health Sciences & Medicine

 Research interests

 Dianne Reidlinger holds a PhD from King's College London, and is an Associate Professor with the Master of Nutrition and Dietetic Practice program.
-She is also the Associate Dean, Learning and Teaching, for the Faculty of Health Sciences and Medicine at Bond University.
-Dianne is both an Australian Accredited Practising Dietitian, and a Registered Dietitian with the Health and Care Professions Council in the United Kingdom, having spent nearly a decade as a dietitian in England.
+She is both an Australian Accredited Practising Dietitian, and a Registered Dietitian with the Health and Care Professions Council in the United Kingdom, having spent nearly a decade as a dietitian in England.

 Dianne’s PhD included a dietary intervention randomized controlled trial funded by Public Health England and the UK Food Standards Agency.
 The study investigated the impact of following UK dietary guidelines on cardiovascular disease risk in healthy people.
 She also investigated the cost of dietary changes consistent with UK dietary guidelines, and conducted a qualitative exploration of randomized participants.

-Dr Reidlinger's current research interests are focused primarily on dietary interventions to support the prevention and management of chronic diseases, including cardiovascular disease, type 2 diabetes and chronic kidney disease.
+Assoc Prof Reidlinger's current research interests are focused primarily on dietary interventions to support the prevention and management of chronic diseases, including cardiovascular disease, type 2 diabetes and chronic kidney disease.
 Exploring consumer and patient preferences for the translation of evidence into practice, and to inform patient-focused service delivery, is an important component of her current research projects.
 She is experienced in a range of research methodologies including systematic literature reviews, randomised controlled trial designs and qualitative studies.
+She is the Editor for the Australian professional journal, Nutrition & Dietetics, published by Wiley in conjunction with Dietitians Australia.

-Dianne is currently leading and participating in several educational research projects, and engages in the scholarship of learning and teaching.
+Dianne is currently leading and participating in several educational research projects and engages in the scholarship of learning and teaching.
+She is privileged to work with First Nations academics and students, with their cultural knowledge and understanding of the lands across Australia and continues to learn from them.

 Statement for HDR students